What is a scar?

 A scar revision is a procedure done on a scar to alter the appearance of the scar.
-The revision may improve the cosmetic appearance of the scar or restore function to a part of the body that may have been restricted by the scar.
+The revision may improve the cosmetic appearance of the scar, restore function to a part of the body that may have been restricted by the scar, or improve an itchy scar.
 It is important to remember that scars cannot be completely removed.

 Relief for Severe Scarring

 Severe scars can be painful, restrict movement in the skin and affect a person's ability to function.
 The Scar Revision Clinic at Johns Hopkins Bayview Medical Center provides relief for severe scarring through compression, silicone and laser treatments.

 What are the different types of scars and scar treatments?